Levertion/minecraft-json-schemas/README.md

 At the moment, the following schemas are provided in the `java` folder:

-1. advancements
+1. Advancements
-2. `pack.mcmeta`, both data and resource packs
+2. `pack.mcmeta` for both data and resource packs
 3. `*.mcmeta` animation files
-4. loot tables
+4. Loot tables
 5. `sounds.json`

 ### Future plans